Generation

 Creation of a Skyramp scenario

-The scenario serves as encapsulation of a series of requests relevant for the test case
+The scenario serves as an encapsulation of all relevant requests

 Definition of the request body (based on API schema or sample data)